The Tree That Rocked The Music Industry

 "It's a challenge that we don't need," Martin said.
 "I've got a thousand employees.
 The company has suffered economically through this, and the only reason that everyone kept working is because I made the decision to keep them working.
 But this has been extremely disruptive to my family's business."

 Martin and another top U.S. maker of acoustic guitars, Taylor, say the regulations are misguided.
 They say they primarily use wood from India, which is strictly controlled and not part of the Chinese furniture problem that led to the crackdown.
-And, compared to the millions of cubic meters of rosewood flowing to China, the Martin company will use less than 50 cubic meters of the wood this year.
+And compared to the millions of cubic meters of rosewood flowing to China, the Martin company will use less than 50 cubic meters of the wood this year.

 But those in support of the regulations point out that various kinds of rosewood tend to look the same.